altera-fpga/altera-fpga.github.io/docs/embedded-designs/stratix-10/sx/soc/fabric-config/ug-linux-fabric-config-s10sx-soc.md

   * 64 GB of RAM.
 Less will be fine for only exercising the binaries, and not rebuilding the Quartus design.
   * Linux OS installed.
 Ubuntu 22.04LTS was used to create this page, other versions and distributions may work too
   * Serial terminal (for example GtkTerm or Minicom on Linux and TeraTerm or PuTTY on Windows)
-  * Altera&trade; Quartus<sup>&reg;</sup> Prime Pro Edition Version 26.1
+  * Altera&trade; Quartus<sup>&reg;</sup> Prime Pro Edition Version 26.1.1
 * Local Ethernet network, with DHCP server
 * Internet connection.
 For downloading the files, especially when rebuilding the design.

 ## Example Building Components Separately

 This example is build on top of HPS Linux Boot Tutorial Example Design for Stratix 10, with the modification that the fabric is not configured from U-Boot anymore, but from Linux, with a device tree overlay.
+In the interest of saving time, a prebuilt rootfs is used.

 The device tree overlay and the Phase 2 configuration bitstream core.rbf are stored in the Linux rootfs folder `/lib/firmware`, where the Linux overlay framework expects them to be by default.